Uniformization of semistable bundles on elliptic curves: Twisted conjugacy classes in the loop group

-\begin{rmk} The same method can be use to calculate the automorphism group of any semisimple (not only semistable) bundles.
-And theta functions naturally show up in the calculation for non-semistable bundles, so $C_{L_{hol}G} (g(z))$ is not contained in $LG$ in general. \end{rmk}
+\begin{rmk} The same method can be used to calculate the automorphism group of any semisimple (not necessarily semistable) bundle.
+Theta functions naturally show up in the calculation for non-semistable bundles, so in general $C_{L_{hol}G} (g(z))$ is not contained in $LG$. \end{rmk}